 You might also like to check if the policy duration is extendable, if you decide to stay longer, as some are not.

 Not insuring the entire trip can leave you uninsured

 You should insure the whole trip and your policy should start on your UK departure date.
-It might be tempting to leave the purchase of travel insurance until you get overseas and start the serious riding.
+It might be tempting to leave the purchase of your motorcycle travel insurance until you get overseas and start the serious riding.
 For instance, if you are hiring a Harley to do Route 66, many people think it’s fine to just get travel insurance for the rental period.
 This is a mistake, the policy must cover the entire trip, from UK departure until the day that you arrive back in the UK.

-“Most UK travel insurance policies are invalid if they are started after departure or don’t cover the whole trip.”
+“Most UK motorcycle travel insurance policies are invalid if they are started after departure or don’t cover the whole trip.”

 We have one or two policies which can be started after departure, but they carry many conditions and they tend to be the flexible, more expensive ones, so this option is rarely worth it, if you have a choice.